FCC certification, scope and applicability

 Part 15 exemptions

-- Industrial, scientific or medical (ISM) equipment under certain Part 18 conditions
+- Industrial, commercial or medical test equipment

 Note: "exempted" does not mean "out of jurisdiction".
 The equipment must still respect emission limits; it is simply spared the formal SDoC or Certification procedure.